 Technology – We use X-ray and intraoral camera technology to make better decisions regarding our patients’ treatment, and give them the advantage of seeing their oral health from the viewpoint of their doctor.

 X-ray images are a useful diagnostic tool that helps us detect damage and disease not visible during a regular dental exam.
 X-rays may be taken more frequently for children because of the need to monitor their still developing jaws and the integrity of teeth that have not erupted.

-Intraoral cameras are approximately the size of a dental mirror, and project their images on a monitor for Dr. Allen and you to see.
+Intraoral cameras are approximately the size of a dental mirror, and project their images on a monitor for your doctor and you to see.
 We often use an intraoral camera for documentation and patient education regarding what is going on inside your mouth when diagnosing damage such as a cavity or a fractured tooth.

 The American Dental Association recommends patients have a minimum of two dental visits each year for a professional cleaning, dental checkup and management of any developing conditions.
 Certain patients are at higher risk for developing problems and may require more frequent checkups.

 - Expecting mothers – especially those with gum issues